luisgarcia87/Curb-to-Mqtt/README.md

 MQTT_TOPIC: "home/curb/power" # You can change the topic to what ever you like it to be #
 MQTT_USERNAME: "YOUR-MQTT-USERNAME"  # Leave empty if no username is needed
 MQTT_PASSWORD: "YOUR-MQTT-PASSWORD"  # Leave empty if no password is needed
+DEBUG_MODE: false # Set to true to enable detailed logging for debugging purposes.
 ```
 Change **USERNAME, PASSWORD, MQTT_BROKER_URL, MQTT_USERNAME, MQTT_PASSWORD** with your own information, you may leave **MQTT_TOPIC** as is or change it to your topic of preference.